 EAT & DRINK

-If you like Mexican and Latin food, you will love Corto Lima.
+If you like Latin-inspired food, you will love Corto Lima.
 After visits to two distilleries, Jenny and I needed to eat.
-We feasted on queso, guacamole stuffed arepas, tacos, and elotes at Corto Lima.
-We loved every bite and now I am wishing they had a Chicago location.
+We feasted on queso, guacamole stuffed arepas, tacos, and elotes.
+We loved every bite and now I am wishing they had a Chicago location!

 We didn’t have time to make it to Belle’s Cocktail House, but it was recommended a few times, so I wanted to let you know about it.
-They are known for their cocktails and their rooftop with a view of downtown Lexington.
+They are known for their cocktails and one of the few rooftop bars with a stunning view of downtown Lexington.

-Crank & Boom is the place to get ice cream.
-The scoop shop is located in the Distillery District beside Middlefork Kitchen Bar and James E. Pepper Distilling Co.
+Crank & Boom in the Distillery District is THE place to get ice cream.
 They offer a variety of composed sundaes and ice cream flights.
-They also take inspiration from their location and make bourbon ice cream!
-Jenny got a sundae with bourbon ice cream and I had a flight with four different ice creams.
+They also take inspiration from their location in the heart of Bourbon Country and make bourbon ice cream!
+I had a flight with four different ice creams.
 My favorite was the Honey & Bourbon.

-Stella’s was serving up the local specialty, burgoo, at the Jefferson Street Soiree and of course we had to taste it!
-I hadn’t heard of burgoo before, and it seems to be one of the foods that everyone makes a bit differently.
-Burgoo is a stew that is usually it is made with beef and lots of vegetables.
-We loved it–it would be delicious on a cold day.
+Stella’s was serving up the local specialty, burgoo, and of course we had to taste it!
+I hadn’t heard of burgoo before and it seems to be one of the foods that everyone makes a bit differently.
+Burgoo is a stew that is usually made with beef and lots of vegetables.
+We loved it–it would especially be a delicious way to warm up on a cold day.

 This cafeteria at the racetrack has seriously good Southern food.
 I feasted on grits, scrambled eggs, bacon, potatoes, and a biscuit.
 Get there early so that after breakfast you can go watch the Thoroughbred’s morning workout–it’s a Lexington tradition!